 Just because you can take a selfie doesn’t mean you’re a millennial… Parents take selfies now and text.
 Being part of The Last Generation doesn’t mean you aren’t a millennial, but rather you’re a hybrid.
 With true millennials you will always be a little on the outside, which is good, you know something they don’t… That’s power.

-The Last Generation.
-Are you in?
+The Last Gen. Are you in?
 Here’s how to know…

 - If you long to write with your hands